amstrd-cpc/amstrd-cpc/README.md

 hi, i'm **amstrd**.

-this page is not a polished brand deck.
-it's more like a terminal, a storage room, and a running log of things i'm building, breaking, fixing, and slowly dragging into existence.
+this page is my storage room, and a running log of things i'm building, breaking, fixing, and slowly dragging into existence.

 right now this github is still being assembled.
 some parts are empty. some are alive. some are just warnings of what's coming.